Autodidac/epochengine/README.md

 # AlmondShell

+AlmondShell is an **active software engine** written in modern **C++20**, serving as the foundation layer for the evolving AlmondEngine project.
+It provides a hot-reloadable runtime, a self-updating launcher, and the low-level systems that power rendering, scripting, task scheduling, and asset pipelines.
-AlmondShell combines a hot-reloadable C++ engine with a self-updating launcher. the engine runtime drives editor scripts from `src/scripts/`.
+The engine runtime drives editor scripts from `src/scripts/`.

 - **End users** can download the prebuilt binary, place it in an empty directory, and let it populate the latest AlmondShell files automatically.